top of page

 To get the broadest idea of who our users were, I decided to start with a survey.
 The advantage of accessing every single customer outweighed the disadvantages of self-reporting bias.
 Focusing on quantitative results, I took extra care to have very specific questions but still added the ability to clarify any answer.
 The questions were structured so I could break down results based on role, experience, and other pivots.
 The survey was sent out to roughly 1,000 end customers.

 A total of 334 participants completed the survey.
-A few issues remained consistent even when roles were taken into account, such as 92% of users wanted to be able to view multiple items at a time, allowing them to multitask.
+A few issues remained consistent even when roles were taken into account, such as 92% of users wanted to be able to view multiple items at a time.
 The most common workaround reported was users were opening multiple windows and tabs so they could easily switch been tasks without losing their place.
 Armed with this information, I ensured the new designs allowed users to view multiple items at once so they could multitask.

 Remote Moderated Usability Studies